eneam/mboxviewer/README.md

 MBox Viewer supports Windows Registry based and the file based configuration.

 By default, Windows Registry is used to store configuration data.
-During startup, the MBox Viewer will check whether the MBoxViewer.config file exists and writeable in:
+During startup, the MBox Viewer will check whether the MBoxViewer.config file exists and is writeable in:

 1. the Config subfolder under the MBox Viewer software installation folder  or
 2. in the UMBoxViewer\Config subfolder under the  user specific folder created by Windows system